AMReX-Codes/amrex/Docs/Migration/Migration.md

 tools in `Tools/Migration`.
 We recommend you go through the following steps in the order listed.
 You probably should perform the migration in a branch.
 For each step, it is recommended that you start with a fresh clone of your latest migration branch.
-It is assume that the environment variable `AMREX_HOME` is set to the AMReX directory.
+It is assumed that the environment variable `AMREX_HOME` is set to the AMReX directory.

 **The scripts used in this process typically perform search and replace in the directory tree rooted at the current directory.
-So do not run them outside your application code.**
+So do not run them outside your application code.
+After you run a script, you should do `git diff` to check the results.**

 ## Step 0